bedlate/vue-data-loading/README.md

 Unit: px

-Sometimes you want to change bottom offset.
+Sometimes you want to change bottom offset to trigger `infinite-scroll` in advance.

 #### listens